wp-plugins/wp-live-chat-support/readme.txt

 Stable tag: trunk
 License: GPLv2

-The most cost effective Live Chat plugin.
+Fully functional Live Chat plugin.
 Chat with your visitors for free!
+No need for third party connections or monthly payments.

 == Description ==